vaughnteegarden/slate/source/includes/_checkoutmanager.md

 BuyCart sends payment information to the backend to purchase the contents of a cart.

+If this method returns successfully, it will automatically call `signOrderUpdate` and start listening on a socket for the server to return an order status.

 Method signature: `session.CheckoutManager.buyCart( MerchantId, CartId, AddressId,
         RezolveLocation, PaymentRequest, [callback or interface] )`